AndritaLucianGabriel/BankingApp/README.md

    33. removeProvider(ProviderDB providerDB)
        > Method that removes a provider from the bank's database.
    34. removeProvider(String IBAN)
-       > Method that removes a provider from the bank's database based on his IBAN.
+       > Method that removes a provider from the bank's database based on their IBAN.
    35. checkProviders(StringBuilder c)
        > Method that will be integrated in the bank's toString() method to show all the information about providers.
    36. bankReaderUpdate()